awsdocs/amazon-redshift-developer-guide/doc_source/r_decimal_scale.md

 ## Example<a name="r_decimal_scale_example"></a>

-The following query applies the decimal\_scale function to the table t\.
+The following query applies the DECIMAL\_SCALE function to the table t\.

 ```
 CREATE TABLE t(s super);